The translation of this document is outdated.

 The local government may utilise that part of the property,

-that is not necessary for the aforementioned purposes, to obtain
+that is not necessary for the abovementioned purposes, to obtain

 revenue by economic means for satisfying the needs of residents,

-or also, in accordance with procedures laid down by law, to
+or also, in accordance with the procedures laid down in law, to

 privatise or alienate such.